Bylaws

 Section 1.
 Principal Office

-The principal office of the Organization shall be in the State of Colorado, or such other location as the Board may determine.
+The principal office of the Organization shall be located in the State of Colorado, or at such other location as may be determined by the Board of Directors.

 Section 2.
 Registered Agent